tarwn/TDDAddress/BlogPost.md

 Ready?
 Ok, moving on.

-Open up the AddressTests file in Main.Tests and the AddressRules file from the root of the solution.
+Open up the AddressTests file in Main.Tests and the Specs.md file from the root of the solution.
 Add the first test to the AddressTests like so: